dtdibaba/StatTools/README.md

 # EXAMPLES
-# Logistic regression analysis with a continuous and Categorical predictors, and intercept not requested
+# Logistic regression analysis with a continuous and categorical predictors, and intercept not requested

 library(StatTools)<br>